backstage/backstage/docs/features/techdocs/configuration.md

       # will be broken in these scenarios.
       legacyCopyReadmeMdToIndexMd: false

-    # (Optional) techdocs.generator.defaultMkdocsFile can be used to specify a default mkdocs file to be applyed when a repository does not already contains mkdocs configuration
+    # (Optional) techdocs.generator.defaultMkdocsFile can be used to specify a default mkdocs file to be applied when a repository does not already contains mkdocs configuration
     defaultMkdocsFile: './default-mkdocs.yml'

   # techdocs.builder can be either 'local' or 'external'.